grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 ---
 layout: post
-title: A Fully Reproducible Data Analysis Workflow Using Notebooks and Nextflow
+title: Building a Fully Reproducible Data Analysis Workflow Using Notebooks and Nextflow
 ---

 In this post, I will describe a data-analysis workflow I developed to